arkbig/devbase/README.md

-# devbase
+# DevBase

 Development base environment stack using Docker containers.
 Using Traefik with TLS, Dnsmasq, Exim4 and MailHog.

-I have confirmed that it works with Colima on macOS and WSL2 on Windows 10.
+I have confirmed that it works with Colima on macOS (and sometime WSL2 on Windows 10).
 It will probably work on Linux as well.

-## Key feutures
+## Key Features

 - The combination of Traefik and Dnsmasq allows switching the access container by hostname instead of port number.
 - You can use MailHog to receive even dummy email addresses.
 - By using Exim4, only specific domains can be forwarded to regular SMTP.
 - Create a self certification authority and a self certificate with openssl to enable https access.

-The software used is as follows:
+## The software used

 ```mermaid
 classDiagram